magic-data-synthesis

 Cost Estimation

 Always estimate cost before full generation.
-The estimate is based on token counts derived from the preview sample:
+The estimate is derived from the token counts observed in the preview sample.
+Run a small preview first, then extrapolate to the target row count:

 Supported Operations